Learning Disability Today

 The changes have provided new opportunities for many people to make choices about the care and support they receive and to engage in new activities and experiences.
 There is some anecdotal evidence of how adults with learning disabilities, together with their families, supporters and advocacy organisations, are developing new initiatives in the new environment of limited formal provision.
 However, overall, little is known about this potentially significant transformation in social care and support.

-‘Self-build networks’
+‘Self-build networks’ and learning disability

 The research project seeks to examine in detail the innovations in social care developed by adults with learning disabilities and their supporters in four case-study areas in the UK – two in England (Southampton and Dorset) and two in Scotland (Glasgow and Angus, NE Scotland).